Soojin Chang

-Soojin Chang is a California-born, Glasgow-based performance artist, art director and filmmaker.
+Soojin Chang is a California-born, Glasgow-based performance artist and filmmaker.

 Notable works include the animated visuals provided for Brooklyn-based musician Shilpa Ray’s track “Burning Bride and the State of Possession – Performance at the ICA in London which provided support for the band These New Puritans.

+Chang is known for their use of shock tactics and taboo involving nudity, ethnography and violence in their works.
+Chang’s Jerwood Survey commission, ‘BXBY’ caused institutional unrest and was censored by Leeds Art Gallery, due to its ‘sensitive content, including documentation of a deer being culled and images of cervical self-experimentation done at the artist’s home.'

 Biography

 Chang was born in San Francisco, California and graduated from the University of California, Berkeley where she studied English.
-She is in the MFA program at the Glasgow School of Art.
+She graduated from the MFA program at the Glasgow School of Art.